 Improving Land Administration and Local Governance

 A recommendation for improving land management as well as administration and local governance through computerized land registration, the provision of title certificates and other property-related documents at small fixed costs, has been forwarded.
 Moreover, the setting up of call centres for reporting bribery claims, illegal commissions, and offences has also been requested.

 The modernization of the system and its process according to standards set by the Directorate of Electronic Administration have been recommended as well as the introduction of mandatory coaching in fundamental processes of information technology for all officials at the level BPS-5 and above.

 Improving the Functioning of Police

-It is highly recommended to improve the police functioning by revising the Police Ordinance by Parliament and also by setting a parliamentary subcommittee to deal exclusively with the police.27 Empowering the authority and governance bodies that include the Public Safety Commission and also the National Police Management Board, has also been recommended.
+It is highly recommended to improve the police functioning by revising the Police Ordinance by Parliament and also by setting a parliamentary subcommittee to deal exclusively with the police.27 Empowering the authority and governance bodies including the Public Safety Commission and also the National Police Management Board has also been recommended.